 (Originally posted on FB page) I was raised in the Assemblies of God church.
 I’m a preacher’s kid, missionaries’ grandchild and great grandchild.
 Exploring life beyond this environment was terrifying for me.
 I didn’t want to betray my heritage.
 And, when one is raised in a multi-generational religion, there’s a sense of superiority and pride – as if going to another denomination would be sacrilegious or a pathway to hell.
 These messages weren’t spoken, but implied.
 Once I got past my fears, I explored various denominations.
 I took the time to read up on the beliefs (doctrinal statements) of each place I visited.
 While I was attending an Assemblies of God Bible college, I visited an Episcopal church.
-Wanting to learn as much as I . . .
+Wanting to learn as much as I could, after reading their statement of beliefs, I made an appointment with the pastor to . . .
 Continue reading

 Powered by wpPlugz.